Madcow1313/coordCatalog/README.md

 Small utility for creating equalization table (you should not use it in actual work).
-Usage go build -> ./coord "file_name".
+Usage go build -> ./coord "file_name.csv".

 Example of csv file is 1.csv